L`Orangerie Koh-An

 About L`Orangerie Koh-An

 L`Orangerie Koh-An is a Tokyo restaurant serving Japanese cuisine under chef/owner Takeshi Kamo.
-The verified public details are direct: it holds a Relais Chateaux Award for 2026, follows a smart casual dress code, operates on a limited weekly schedule with lunch on Tuesday through Saturday and dinner on Wednesday through Saturday.
+It holds a Relais Chateaux Award for 2026, follows a smart casual dress code, operates on a limited weekly schedule with lunch on Tuesday through Saturday and dinner on Wednesday through Saturday.

-Choose it when the priority is Japanese cuisine in Tokyo with a confirmed chef/owner and a recognized award.
-Specific menu format, signature dishes, prices, seat count, beverage program, service style are not verified here, so it is best to confirm those details directly before booking if they matter to your plans.
+Choose it when the priority is Japanese cuisine in Tokyo with chef/owner Takeshi Kamo and a recognized award.
+Specific menu format, signature dishes, prices, seat count, beverage program, service style should be confirmed directly before booking if they matter to your plans.

 Who should choose it for Japanese cuisine in Tokyo

 L`Orangerie Koh-An is a fit for diners who want a Japanese cuisine option in Tokyo with a clear award signal but do not need a published price or menu structure before making an initial shortlist.
-Because no verified price range is available here, value should be assessed through direct confirmation rather than assumption.
+As a price range is not published, value should be assessed through direct confirmation rather than assumption.

 Compared with Kawada, the choice should come down to the details you confirm for your date: hours, availability, price, the kind of meal you want.
-Other dining options such as Jigen Do and Kashiwade no Tsukasa Suikouan may also be useful comparisons when planning a meal, but L`Orangerie Koh-An stands on its verified combination of Japanese cuisine, chef Takeshi Kamo, smart casual dress code, 2026 Relais Chateaux Award.
+Other dining options such as Jigen Do and Kashiwade no Tsukasa Suikouan may also be useful comparisons when planning a meal, but L`Orangerie Koh-An offers a compelling combination of Japanese cuisine, chef Takeshi Kamo, smart casual dress code, a 2026 Relais Chateaux Award.

 Lunch is available Tuesday through Saturday from 12–3 PM, while dinner is available Wednesday through Saturday from 6–10 PM.
 The restaurant is closed on Sunday and Monday, Tuesday is listed for lunch only.
 For visitors building a Tokyo dining week, place this earlier in the itinerary and keep a backup from the full Tokyo restaurants guide rather than leaving it to the end of the trip.